aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --referer=<REFERER>

   Set Referer.
 This affects all URIs.
+If ``*`` is given, each request URI is used as a referer.
+This may be useful when used with :option:`--parameterized-uri <-P>` option.

 .. option:: --enable-http-keep-alive[=true|false]